Chateau de Chenonceau – Wonder of the Loire Valley or Ladies’ Château

 The Chateau de Chenonceau spans the River Cher.

-Designed and owned by women only, Chenonceau is therefore also known as the Château des Dames - Ladies' Château.
+It was designed and owned by women only and is therefore also known as the Château des Dames – Ladies’ Château.

 French call it La Merveille du Val-de-Loire – the Wonder of the Loire Valley.